-A distinctive structural feature of polycentric systems is their composition of several interacting governance centers, operating autonomously and at different levels (Ostrom et al. 1961: 831).
-Previous studies have found that several governing bodies do coexist in global space governance, such as the International Telecommunication Union and the United Nations Committee on the Peaceful Uses of Outer Space (Shackelford, 2014, p.
-3; Tepper, 2014, p.
-683).
+A distinctive structural feature of polycentric systems is their composition of several interacting governance centers, operating autonomously and at different levels (Ostrom et al. 1961, 831).
+Previous studies have found that several governing bodies do coexist in global space governance, such as the International Telecommunication Union and the UN Committee on the Peaceful Uses of Outer Space (Shackelford 2014, 3; Tepper 2014, 683).
 However, the mere presence of a variety of governance centers does not automatically qualify a governance system as polycentric.
-A governance system can encompass multiple and diverse organizations and yet remain centralized around a single decision-making center.
-Assessing the polycentricity of a governance system requires an examination of the ordering structure created by the connections linking the various governance units (Galaz et al. 2012: 24).
+A governance system can encompass multiple and diverse organizations and yet remain centralized around a single decisionmaking center.
+Assessing the polycentricity of a governance system requires an examination of the ordering structure created by the connections linking the various governance units (Galaz et al. 2012, 24).

 We use network analysis to examine the structural dimension of the space governance system.
-Following several studies in global environmental politics, we conceptualize this governance system as a network of actors connected by shared institutional arrangements, the main building blocks of global governance (e.g. Galaz et al. 2012; Kinne 2013; Kim, 2020; Hollway et al. 2020; Orsini, A. et al. 2020).
-To conduct this analysis, we built a list of nodes from a comprehensive dataset of space actors, which includes all organizations involved in designing, owning, launching, operating, tracking, monitoring, or regulating space objects (Morin and Beaumier 2024).
-This encompasses states (40%), governmental organizations (27%), international organizations (4%), for-profit entities (21%), universities (4%), and non-profit organizations (3%).
+Following several studies in global environmental politics, we conceptualize this governance system as a network of actors connected by shared institutional arrangements, the main building blocks of global governance (e.g., Galaz et al. 2012; Hollway et al. 2020; Kim 2020; Kinne 2013; Orsini et al. 2020).
+To conduct this analysis, we built a list of nodes from a comprehensive data set of space actors, which includes all organizations involved in designing, owning, launching, operating, tracking, monitoring, or regulating space objects (Morin and Beaumier 2024).
+This encompasses states (40%), governmental organizations (27%), international organizations (4%), for-profit entities (21%), universities (4%), and not-for-profit organizations (3%).
 The edges list is derived from a compilation of institutional arrangements concluded between at least two of these space organizations (Morin and Tepper 2023).
 These arrangements include treaties (17%), contracts (38%), certifications (3%), memorandums of understanding (30%), and guidelines (12%).5 Each arrangement is an indication of at least minimal shared understandings and cooperative behavior.
-Using this data, the space governance system is made up of 499 space organizations interconnected by 1831 space arrangements, as of the year 2020.6
+Using these data, the space governance system is made up of 499 space organizations interconnected by 1,831 space arrangements as of the year 2020.6